wdmhouston/SC24.6.13/README.md

 Fruit Prediction Web Api is a tool for predicting fruit type from images with deep learning(TensorFlow and Keras).

 This tool provdes a standard restful api for prediction.
 It can also be used to train with new images.
-This web api is called by blogapp (https://github.com/wdmhouston/capstone_project_blogapp) to predict any image uploaded through blogapp.
+This web api is called by blogapp (https://github.com/wdmhouston/capstone_project_blogapp) to predict fruit type from any image uploaded through blogapp.
 The following picture shows how this web api(in red box) works with blogapp to privide Fruit Prediction service to end user.

 ![container](https://user-images.githubusercontent.com/19333848/143234426-59a050f4-13a3-4a9b-86cf-d57c06b098d6.jpg)